-Borrowing money from a trusted friend or relative can be a huge weight off your chest in certain difficult situations.
+Borrowing money from a trusted friend or relative can be a huge weight off your chest in certain difficult situations, and don’t feel embarrassed about doing so – people who borrow money come from all walks of life.
 However, before doing so, it is important to clarify a few details, as if things go wrong, your relationship could consequently suffer.

 Borrowing from a family member or close friend can provide emergency money and help you avoid borrowing at very high interest rates, and according to the Pew Research Center, 30% of people in households that experienced income loss turned to family or friends to see them through.

 Therefore, there are certain steps that you can take to make sure that borrowing from family or friends is painless and trouble-free.

 How to Borrow From Family or a Friend

 The first thing to do before asking to borrow money from your friends or family is to figure out how much you need.
 The important word here being ‘need’, as opposed to ‘want’.

 If you’ve suffered a job loss, for instance, eliminate any unnecessary expenses from your budget and factor in what you can expect from unemployment benefit.

 By only borrowing what you truly need, it will help you to payback your friend or relative in good time and avoid any awkward questions about how you could afford that brand new car when you had a perfectly good one sitting in the garage!